Quick Links:

 Free street parking is also available in the residential areas around the Jacobs School of Music, after 5pm on weekdays, and all day on weekends.

 Parents of students in pre-college programs may also buy a permit that allows them to park on weekdays after 5:00pm in any non-24 hour EM-P or EM-S space for a very reasonable cost.
-(Click here to view the rate: it’s $52 a semester as of Summer 2022.)
-For information, please call (812) 855-9849 or (317) 274-PARK.
+(Click here to view the rate: it’s $53 a semester as of Fall 2024.)
+You must receive authorization from the Program Director in order to purchase a permit.

 What is the attendance policy?